 - Before operation read the Safety section of this manual. - Properly connect the output of the safety interface board to the laser head.
-Ensure the connections are correct. - If using input control, connect the input signal to the driver board. - Plug in the adapter to the AC power. - Plug in the adapter to the Safety Interface Board. - Make sure the safety interlocks are correctly assembled or the defeat jumper is on the interlock key. - Turn the key switch clockwise to the ENABLED right position - Press the RESET button on the driver board.
+Ensure the connections are correct. - If using input control, connect the input signal to the safety interface module board. - Plug in the adapter to the AC power. - Plug in the adapter to the Safety Interface Board. - Make sure the safety interlocks are correctly assembled or the defeat jumper is on the interlock key. - Turn the key switch clockwise to the ENABLED right position. - Press the RESET button on the safety interface module board.
 You should hear an audible "click" which is the safety relay connecting.
-If you do not hear a click, check your interlock circuit and make sure the driver has power. - Push the power switch to the ON position. - Your safety interface board is now ready to produce an output for your laser.
+If you do not hear a click, check your interlock circuit and make sure the safety interface module has power. - Push the power switch to the ON position. - Your safety interface board is now ready to produce an output for your laser.
 If in CW mode, the "enabled" and "laser on" LEDs will light up and the output will be enabled.
 If in input control mode and the input signal is not enabled, the "enabled" LED will only light up.
-When the input control signal gets enabled, the "laser on" LED will light up and the driver output will be enabled.
+When the input control signal gets enabled, the "laser on" LED will light up and the safety interface module output will be enabled.